Greco Mafia clan: Mediation

 Piddu the lieutenant asked for mediation from Antonio Cottone, the boss of the Mafia family of Villabate, a town close to Ciaculli and Croceverde.
 Cottone, who had been deported from the US, was an influential mafioso both in Palermo as in his native village Villabate, and still had good connections in the US, in particular with Joe Profaci, who came from the same village.
 At the time, Profaci was in Sicily and it seems he played an important role in the peace negotiations.

 The peace between the two rival factions of the Greco clan was settled by giving the rights of the Giardini estate to Salvatore "Ciaschiteddu" Greco (the son of Giuseppe Greco of Ciaculli) and his cousin Salvatore Greco, also known as "l'ingegnere" (The Engineer) or "Totò il lungo" (Totò the tall) (the son of Pietro Greco of Ciaculli).
 They became co-owners of a citrus fruit export business and partners in a bus company.

 Historians are sceptical about the blood feud theory of the struggle.
 At stake was the control of the citrus plantations, the management of the citrus derivatives business and transport, as well as control over the wholesale markets in eastern Palermo.
 Six of the victims in the war did not bear the Greco name.
 The blood feud legend was probably spread around to hide the real motives behind the struggle.

 Descendants of the Ciaculli faction

-Giuseppe Greco and Pietro Greco, of the Ciaculli faction, both had many sons, four of whom became particularly powerful and influential mafiosi within Cosa Nostra:
+Giuseppe Greco and Pietro Greco, of the Ciaculli faction, both had a son that became important mafiosi: